Zizzamia/perfume.js/README.md

 * Total Blocking Time ([TBT](https://web.dev/tbt/))

 <br />
-With Perfume.js, you can collect those metrics and have a deep understanding everywhere in the world how your customers perceive web performance for your application.
-Use your favorite analytics tool to visualize the data between countries.
+With Perfume.js, you can collect these metrics to develop a deeper understanding of how customers around the world perceive web performance for your application.
 <br />
-Here below how it might look a sample data for <b>FCP</b> between the United States, Italy, Indonesia, and Nigeria.
+Use your favorite analytics tool to visualize the data from country to country.
+Take a look at this example comparing <b>FCP</b> for [coinbase.com](https://www.coinbase.com/) in the United States, Italy, Indonesia, and Nigeria.
 <br />

 ![First Contentful Paint](https://github.com/Zizzamia/perfume.js/blob/master/docs/src/assets/first-contentful-paint-desktop.png)